I am no Windows expert, and untested, but combining some sources gets me:

 It seems that an Ubuntu Live CD also has support for HFS+.

-Update: this screenshot from the HFSExplorer web site actually shows a Time Machine backup folder:
+Once you have access to the drive you will see a structure of folders.
+This screenshot from the HFSExplorer web site shows such Time Machine backup folder: